 As such, policy makers face a number of challenges in light of the increased responsibility placed on them – as areas of legislation previously under EU competence will soon be decided nationally.

-In a new project led by the Institute for Social, Policy and Enterprise Research (iSPER) leading academics across a range of fields will attempt to shed light on how the referendum result might affect their areas of expertise.
+In this project led by the Institute for Social, Policy and Enterprise Research (iSPER) leading academics across a range of fields attempt to shed light on how the referendum result might affect their areas of expertise.

 Dr Lise Hunter speaking at the South West Trade Summit

 Need to Boost UK Exports and Develop Business/University Collaboration Discussed at South West Trade Summit

 The need to do more to improve the UK’s export competitiveness was discussed at a recent trade summit at the University of Plymouth organised by the Institute of Export (IoE) in partnership with iSPER.

 - Exhibition helps visitors understand county's past 5 April 2018